Many small clinics around the world would benefit from some form of

 The piClinic Console supports small clinics that keep records 20,000 patients or less and that see 100 patients or less per day.
 In Honduras. there are over 1,000 such clinics, all of which use paper files and manual data collection.
 Introducing the console into these clinics could increase the capacity of the national healthcare system by as much 1,000,000 patient-visits per year in time savings and efficiencies.

 Mission and Vision

 The piClinic Console fills the gap in patient-record automation solutions that exists between having no automation and having a complete Electronic Health Record (EHR) system.
-Because EHR systems are costly and complex, they are not a viable alternative for clinics without the resources that such systems require.
-The piClinic Console provides an intermediate option to automate the patient records in clinics that cannot afford an EHR system.
+Because EHR systems are costly and complex, they are not viable alternatives for clinics without the resources that such systems require.

-Using open-source software and common, commercially available hardware, the piClinic Console provides basic patient-record automation functions for a very low cost.
-The piClinic Console provides only the most essential patient-record automation functions that provide immediate value to the clinic.
+Using open-source software and common, commercially available hardware, the piClinic Console provides the most valuable patient-record automation functions for a very low cost.

-For a low acquisition cost, clinics can start moving their records from paper to an electronic system.
-The limited feature set reduces the time to learn the system and the electronic filing system helps clinics create and assign individual identification numbers while supporting existing identification systems during the transition.
+For a low initial cost, clinics can start moving their records from paper to an electronic system.
+The piClinic Console's limited feature set reduces the time to learn the system and the electronic filing system helps clinics create and assign individual identification numbers while supporting existing identification systems during the transition.

-After the clinic staff has been trained to use the system, the clinic can gradually transition to the system during the normal course of daily operations.
-As more information is loaded into the system, daily clinic activities will become easier and faster.
+After installation, the clinic can transition to the system during the normal course of daily operations.
+As more information is loaded into the system, patient information and reporting activities become easier and faster.